silabs-KrisY/host-btmesh-switch/README.md

 ### Generate NCP target

 1. Create "NCP - Mesh Empty Target" project based on the attached board and the latest Bluetooth Mesh SDK.
-2. We need to make theDCD (device configuration data) of our NCP firmware look like soc-btmesh-switch so the reference mobile app will configure it properly.
+2. We need to make the DCD (device configuration data) of our NCP firmware look like soc-btmesh-switch so the reference mobile app will configure it properly.
     1. Open the ${projectname}.isc file.
     2. Remove the second element if present.
     3. Make sure the first element has the following models:
          * Configuration Server
          * Health Server
          * Generic OnOff Client
          * Light Lightness Client
          * Light CTL Client
     4. Modify the *Features Bitmask* to 0x000b, then click "Generate" button.
-3. If the NCP target needs to sleep, you need to make step 4-5 changes to the project.
-The provided example **DOESN'T** enable the sleep mode.
+3. If the NCP target needs to sleep, you need to make the changes in steps 4 and 5 below to the project.
+The provided example **DOES NOT** enable the sleep mode.
+If you don't need to enable sleep mode in the NCP target, skip to step 6.
 4. Add below code right before while(1) in main.c:

 ```